 These examinations will have a similar format.
-Essay(s) to be written on topics which will have been previously distributed.
+There will be a number of short-answer questions (identification, definition, contrast) plus one or two short essay questions, which will be selected from a list of topics which will have been previously distributed.